-24 In some jurisdictions, subscription fees are split between fees that go to the management company and fees that go to the fund to cover costs linked to the subscription (e.g. brokerage costs linked to the investment of the subscription in new assets).
+&lt;sup>24 In some jurisdictions, subscription fees are split between fees that go to the Fund operator and fees that go to the fund to cover costs linked to the subscription (e.g. brokerage costs linked to the investment of the subscription in new assets).
 These last costs exist regardless of the fact that the bottom-tier fund is managed by an affiliated party.
-The requirement to waive subscription fees should therefore be restricted to the waiving of the fees that go to the management company.
+The requirement to waive subscription fees should therefore be restricted to the waiving of the fees that go to the Fund operator.
 The same approach applies for redemption fees.
-In some
+In some jurisdictions, aggregate distribution expenses may be limited.